Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The Speaker of the Legislative Assembly shall vacate his/her office if he/she ceases to be a member of the Assembly.
-This statement is correct.
-As per Article 179 of the Constitution of India, the Speaker of the Legislative Assembly shall vacate his/her office if he/she ceases to be a member of the Assembly.
+Statement 1 is correct: The Speaker of the Legislative Assembly shall vacate their office if they cease to be a member of the Assembly.
+This is explicitly provided under Article 179 of the Indian Constitution.

 QUESTION 11